Brian LaViolette Spirit Award

 "If the love of what you're doing exceeds the labor of doing it... success is inevitable."- Bob Nueske

 Sadly, Bob Nueske passed away in 2015.
-With plans to bring his whole family with him this year, they decided to still make the visit to experience where Bob's passion grew.
+With plans to bring his whole family to Pilsen, Czech Republic where he helped establish the General Patton Scholarship of Honor, they decided to still make the visit to experience where Bob's passion grew.

 Doug presented the family of Bob Nueske the Brian LaViolette Spirit Award for Bob's dedication, encouragement and talent to inspire the Brian LaViolette Foundation to love what it's doing.